Mogami95/graph-xll/README.md

 # Graph-XLL
-> A Graph Library for Extra Large Graph Analytics on a Single Machine
+> A Graph Library for Extra Large Graph Analytics on a Single Machine with WebGraph BVGraph format
 ***

 ## Input